 The thoughts themselves are not problematic.
-When we respond emotionally, try to force thoughts away, converse with ourselves or otherwise engage with the thoughts, this is what creates interference.
+When we respond judgmentally, try to force thoughts away, converse with ourselves or otherwise engage with the thoughts, this is what creates interference.
 In a sense, we want to be practicing 'mind emptying' - allowing thoughts which arise, to pass.

 Alexander Technique students often relate to interferences of a physical nature - a habitual movement or persistent pain.
-In Zen and in Alexander Technique the critical thing is not weather or not we have interfering thoughts, or misuse the self, but that we recognise it when it arises, and respond meaningfully.
+In Zen and in Alexander Technique the critical thing is not whether or not we have interfering thoughts, or misuse the self, but that we recognise it when it arises, and respond meaningfully.

 At any given moment, we have a form to our activity.
 There is form to playing music, to driving, cooking, reading etc. There is required action, and there is extraneous action.
 For the required action, there is a certain coordination required, and there is infinite scope for deviations from the essential coordination.